positivity

 I’ve had the pleasure of knowing and following Victor Schueller, who is an advocate for positivity.

-He has used his personal life experiences to change his own life for the better and to be of service to others.
+He uses his personal life experiences to improve his own life and serve others.
 As a coach, Victor helps others deal with their most difficult situations and find inner peace.
-Recently he sat down with me and shared his thoughts.
+Recently, he sat down with me and shared his thoughts.

 I loved your book, “Mediocre No More.”
 Can you explain how our belief system influences our thoughts and actions and why it can cause us so much suffering?

-Thank you, Cathy, I appreciate your kind words.
-Each of us has a belief system that is formed when we are young.
-We look to our parents and other authority figures for an idea of what is “right” and “wrong,” and what is “acceptable” and “unacceptable.”
-We assume that what we are told by them is the “truth,” so we believe their “truths” to be “universal” truths, and so we assume those same beliefs as our own.
+Thank you, Cathy.
+I appreciate your kind words.
+Each of us has a belief system formed in childhood.
+We look to our parents and other authority figures for guidance on what is “right” and “wrong,” and what is “acceptable” and “unacceptable.”
+We assume that what they tell us is the “truth,” so we believe their “truths” to be “universal” truths, and we assume those same beliefs to be our own.
 Whatever we believe to be true is passed from the subconscious mind to the conscious mind, and it becomes reality.

 If we look at the world around us, it is painted in colors of “right,” “wrong,” “good,” and “bad.”
 We were raised, and our children are being raised, in a society that promotes violence and punishment and guilt and shame.
 We are surrounded by people who think in “either-or” terms.

-Fear and scarcity is the name of the game.
+Fear and scarcity are the names of the game.
 We live in fear of what could go wrong; we believe that there is only so much of something to go around and that there are those who “have” and those who “don’t.”
-These are all beliefs, but they are only true because people have accepted them as true.
-When we operate out of a belief system rooted in fear and scarcity, it activates the stress response within us, and then we are reacting based on defense mechanisms within us, rather than using the areas of our bodies that promote compassion and love.
+These are all beliefs, but they are true only because people have accepted them.
+When we operate from a belief system rooted in fear and scarcity, it activates the stress response within us, and we react through defensive mechanisms rather than using the areas of our bodies that promote compassion and love.

 Mediocre No More